jonnonz1/nz-statute-book/acts/public/2004/meat-board-act-2004.md

     (ii) require a person who has control of or knowledge of the documents or records to reproduce or assist in reproducing in usable form information recorded or stored in a computer or other device or system.
 (3) Subsection (2)(d)(ii) does not override the privilege against self-incrimination.
 (4) An auditor must not under subsection (2) enter any place that is not a place of business without a warrant issued under subsection (5).
+(4A) The provisions of Part 4 of the Search and Surveillance Act 2012 (except subparts 2 and 3, sections 118 and 119, and subpart 8) apply to entry and inspection under subsection (2).
-(5) A District Court Judge or a Court Registrar (not being a constable), who on an application in writing made on oath is satisfied that, as a consequence of the inspection under subsection (2) of a place of business, there are reasonable grounds to believe that there is or is likely to be in some other place that is not a place of business—may issue a warrant in form 1 of Schedule 3 authorising the person named in the warrant to enter and inspect the other place.
+(5) An issuing officer (within the meaning of section 3 of the Search and Surveillance Act 2012) who, on an application made in the manner provided for an application for a search warrant in subpart 3 of Part 4 of that Act, is satisfied that, as a consequence of the inspection under subsection (2) of a place of business, there are reasonable grounds to believe that there is or is likely to be in some other place that is not a place of business—may issue a warrant authorising the person named in the warrant to enter and inspect the other place.
   (a) any meat product; or
   (b) any document relating to any meat product,—
 (6) A warrant must be directed to the auditor by name, or to a constable by name or to every constable, but, in any of these cases, the warrant may be executed by any constable.
-(7) The warrant may be issued unconditionally or subject to conditions.
-(8) An auditor or constable entering any place under this section— (a) must identify himself or herself to the occupier; and (b) if asked by an occupier to do so, must produce evidence of identity; and (c) if entering under a warrant issued under subsection (5), must comply with section 63; and (d) in any case, must comply with section 64.
+(7) The provisions of Part 4 of the Search and Surveillance Act 2012 apply in respect of the exercise of any power under subsection (5).
+(8) Despite subsection (7), sections 118 and 119 of the Search and Surveillance Act 2012 apply only in respect of a warrant issued to a named constable or to every constable.

 ### 43 Conduct of audit
 The quota compliance audit must be conducted in accordance with the terms of reference determined by the Minister under section 40.